MostafaMoradi7/TemplateHandler/README.md

 ## Usage

-The Abrnoc Template Handler provides a RESTful API for managing categories and templates.
+The Template Handler provides a RESTful API for managing categories and templates.
 You can interact with the API using HTTP requests.

 ## Endpoints